tomvannuenen/corporeal/README.md

 * One .csv file in the root folder, based on the aggregate tagged texts, containing the top 100 words;
 * Multiple .txt files with the tagged texts.
 These text files (with their reduced inflectional word forms) may then be used as input for other functions.

-User may then choose to filter POS output for nouns, pronouns or verbs.
+User may also choose to filter POS output for nouns, pronouns or verbs.
+Note however that this can also be done at a later point with the POS filter function.

+<h4>POS filter</h4>
+POS filter that takes in a folder with general POS-tagged files, created by the POS tagging function described above.
+It allows the user to filter these files for nouns, pronouns or verbs, and outputs a folder with these filtered files.

 <h4>Lemmatization</h4>
 Lemmatizes all words per file.
 Slower than stemming, but more precise.
 User selects output: